grame-cncm/faustdoc/src/tutorials/rnbo.md

 faust2rnbo -midi -nvoices 16 -effect auto organ2.dsp
 ```

-with the generated user-interface and the polyphonic DSP `rnbo~` object, using the `p`abstraction model to load and activate the polyphonic instrument (as a `organ2.maxpat` file), connected to the global effect (as a `organ2_effect.rnbopat` file).
+with the generated user-interface and the polyphonic DSP `rnbo~` object, using the `p` abstraction model to load and activate the polyphonic instrument (as a `organ2.rnbopat` file), connected to the global effect (as a `organ2_effect.rnbopat` file).
 Having a single `rnbo~` object with the two embedded subpachers is mandatory  to properly create the exported project:

 <img src="img/faust-rnbo5.png" class="mx-auto d-block" width="100%">
 <center>*Generated polyphonic RNBO patch with MIDI control*</center>